TheHunter698/blackJackPy/README.md

 This is a blackjack made with python.
+Made 4 days after learning python.

 DOCS:
   - This file runs with python3 or more (3.5.0/3.7.2/3.7.0 etc)